JazzzFM/BasicProgramming/LaTexHomeWorks/Readme.txt

-Hello Friends, now you can get the LaTex Noes and homeworks from the programming course of ESFM - IPN.
+Hello Friends, now you can get the LaTex Notes and homeworks from the programming course of ESFM - IPN.